Sudoblark/Doggify-Firefox/readme.md

 ## Settings
 The settings page of the plugin allows you to:
 - Turn off/on continous replacement of images with doggos
-- Turn off/on the ability to right click and convert one image to a doggo
 - Choose what breed of doggo you want displayed

 # Future Plans